aufalala/hopes_and_memes/stuff.md

 CURRENTLY WORKING ON

-UNRATED MEME RATING!!!!!!!!!!!!!!!! finish up if unrated not in cache

-PULLING MEMES FROM UNRATED CACHE and AT, if pull  AT, to set to cache.
-[ALL THIS TO BE DONE BY WORKER]
+FRONTEND

 ---------------------------------------------------------------------

-pull users ratings for memes to load stars for already rated memes
+TAG POINTS ALONG TO MEME RATING?

+//222// CURRENTLY USED BY TEST PAGE, TO BE TRIGGERED BY USER RATE ATTEMPT AND SERVER START router.get("/meme-count", async (req, res) => {})

+implement, dont add duplicate meme

 write cloudinary link to airtable and cache

 remove file from cloudinary retry upload if file too large

-implement - get unrated memes worker
+ [maybe dont need] implement - get unrated memes worker ???

+figure a way to dynamically add unique subreddit cat to table

 implement - all cache context

 implement - animation for pages

+PULLING MEMES FROM UNRATED CACHE and AT, if pull  AT, to set to cache.
+[ALL THIS TO BE DONE BY WORKER]

+USERDATA IS CURRENTLY PULLED FROM AIRTABLE AND NOT CACHE POST USER ONLY SENDS TO AIRTABLE, CACHE NOT UPDATED WITH USER DATA MAY NEED A CONTROLLER TO HANDLE POST & HSET

 NSFW filter and research if true